 For more information about ME to WE Trip’s safety record, policies and practices, please click here.

 The PotashCorp Food Security Youth Trip honours youth who have shown a commitment to promoting social change, and who want to make a positive difference both at home and in a community overseas.

 Food security will be a top issue for our generation and generations to come, as the global population grows and available land for food production shrinks.
-That’s why Free The Children and PotashCorp are committed to working with communities around the world.
-PotashCorp, a Canadian company that plays an important role in global food production, is a long-standing champion for global agriculture and food security and has partnered with Free The Children as the founding partner of the Agriculture and Food Security pillar as part of their holistic and sustainable development model.
+That’s why WE Charity and PotashCorp are committed to working with communities around the world.
+PotashCorp, a Canadian company that plays an important role in global food production, is a long-standing champion for global agriculture and food security and has partnered with WE Charity as the founding partner of the Agriculture and Food Security pillar as part of their holistic and sustainable development model.
 Through the Agriculture and Food Security pillar, communities can grow the food they need and plant strong roots for the future.

 PotashCorp focuses efforts of this kind on the communities where it operates.
 As a result, only youth from Saskatchewan are eligible to apply.

 Eligible applicants are students between the ages of 13 and 19 as of the application deadline, who have demonstrated a commitment to global issues or community volunteerism, and who have a special interest in agriculture and food security.
 For 2016, students must be eligible to travel between August 4 – 17, 2016.
 They must also submit all required application documents (including a completed application form, nomination form and a personal description stating why they are interested in the program).

 Applicants will be selected based on personal interest, merit, and demonstrated commitment to increasing food security around the world.
 The ideal candidates are young leaders who are already working to improve their local or global community, and who will use this experience to motivate and inspire others to take action.

 20 students will be chosen from Saskatchewan to participate in the PotashCorp Food Security Youth Trip in 2016.